Facing Speech Problems? Learn About Speech Therapist & Various Treatments Available

 How well we read and write.
 People with speech and language disorders may also face trouble reading, spelling, and writing.

 How well our minds work.
-Problems may involve memory, attention, problem solving, organization, and other thinking skills.
+Problems may involve memory, attention, problem-solving, organization, and other thinking skills.

 Feeding and swallowing

-SLPs can teach your child strategies on how to control this behaviour and thus increasing his speech fluency and intelligibility.
+SLPs can teach your child strategies on how to control this behavior and thus increasing his speech fluency and intelligibility.
 Cognitive-communication disorders usually happen as a result of a stroke, traumatic brain injury, or dementia, although they can be congenital, so they help to recover it.
 They teach your child to speak in longer sentences and to share more details that help your kids combine their ideas in sentences.

-Speech Therapy for adults
+Speech Therapy For Adults

 Adults may experience speech and language difficulties for a variety of reasons.
-Speech Therapy aims for an individual to develop or get back effective communication skills at its optimal level.
+Speech-language Pathology aims for an individual to develop or get back effective communication skills at its optimal level.
 Recovery through speech treatment depends on the case and various of your problem, especially if your speech problem is acquired, means you had normal speech skills before you had face any incident that caused your current speech problem; thus, you may or may not get back your old level of speech function.

 For communication difficulties, you will be asked about the nature of your difficulties, their impact on you, and their origin.
 The Speech and Language Therapist will then look at various aspects of language by asking questions and showing you pictures.
 Once they have assessed all the relevant aspects of language they will then formulate a diagnosis and therapy plan.